sholtomaud/blog/_posts/2016-08-04-webgl-fluid-simulation.md

 <img src="/images/16-08-01/advection1.png">

+In order to run these simulations in real-time at high resolution, we want to implement them on the GPU.
+It turns out that this method of updating the value at the new location of the particle is difficult to implement on the GPU.

-But this winds up being difficult to implement on the GPU.
-First, the position we want to write, \\( \vec p + v(\vec p, t) \Delta t) \\) might not lie on a grid point, so we'd have to distribute the impact of the write across the surrounding grid points.
+First, the position we want to write, \\( \vec p + \vec u(\vec p, t) \Delta t
+\\) might not lie on a grid point, so we'd have to distribute the impact of the write across the surrounding grid points.
 Second, many of our imaginary particles might end up in the same place, meaning we need to analyze the entire grid before we decide what the new values of each grid point might be.

-So instead, instead of figuring out what our imaginary particles at the grid points *go to*, we'll figure out where they *came from* in order to calculate the next time step.
+So, instead of figuring out where our imaginary particles at the grid points *go to*, we'll figure out where they *came from* in order to calculate the next time step.

 <div>$$
 \vec c(\vec p, t + \Delta t) := \vec c(\vec p - \vec u(\vec p) \Delta t, t)